codingthecloud/aws-terraform-ethereum-nodes/README.md

-# Generate a set of Ethereum nodes on AWS
+# Deploy Ethereum nodes on AWS

 This project provides a set of Ethereum nodes with an application load balancer in front of them for scaling requests.